 Dubrovnik, the “Pearl of the Adriatic,” is a must-visit for its ancient city walls, historic Old Town, and breathtaking coastal views.
 Walking the 1.2-mile-long walls offers panoramic sights of the Adriatic Sea, Fort Bokar, and Minceta Tower.
 Start at Pile Gate and explore St. John’s Fortress, then wander down Stradun, Dubrovnik’s lively main street lined with shops and cafes.
 Fans of Game of Thrones will recognize filming locations like Jesuit Stairs and Fort Lovrijenac.
 For a change of scenery, take a quick boat ride to Lokrum Island, home to peacocks, botanical gardens, and a small saltwater lake.

-One of my favorite moments was watching the sunset from Fort Lovrijenac, where the sky turned brilliant shades of orange.
+One of my favorite experiences in Dubrovnik was watching the sunset from Fort Lovrijenac, where the sky turned brilliant shades of orange.
 After dark, grab a drink at Buza Bar, perched on the cliffs with unbeatable sea views.
 Whether exploring history or relaxing by the coast, Dubrovnik never disappoints.

 2. Plitvice Lakes National Park